 My vocation is not sacred but entirely secular.
 It would be best that I not speak publicly of what I do since I recently signed another confidentiality agreement not to, which was wisely updated to include blogs and the like.
 I will say it is a unique, interesting and very gratifying work.
 I have one wife, two daughters and still enough testosterone to keep me this side of sane and male.
 We have been members of the CRC for many years.
 At this writing, I am in my third and final year of term as a deacon.
 I think the Avatar default icon does the job.
 I am a non-descript white male with a round head whose face and personality you’d soon forget and whose background is as inconsequential as gray.

-I live in the shiny metropolis of Grand Rapids, MI.
-I grew up here and have not lived anywhere else.
-But I have traveled a lot – I’ve seen 46 states, only 10 to go.
+I live in t Grand Rapids, MI.
 I am a 50 point Calvinist, Vosian, Klinean, and and an amillennial two-kingdom person.

 I enjoy walks of undetermined length on the shores of Lake Michigan, Science Fiction, Bells Ale, Founders Ale, other Ales, Detroit Tigers Baseball and Old Time Hockey.
 I went to college even though this isn’t Russia (this isn’t Russia, is it?)